 Sag

-Sag is what happens when springs lose some amount of stroke (length) over time due to wear or poor quality.
+Sag is what happens when springs lose some amount of stroke (length) over time because of wear or poor quality.
 Springs that sag over time and are prone to coil binding.

 Spring sag reduces your suspension’s ability to support its normal load.
 Any more than an inch of sag indicates that your springs have worn out.